weissm/OneMore/README.md

 5. Run OneNote and enjoy

 ### How to Install OneMore as a Normal User
-The OneMore installer requires admin rights to complete configuration and update the Windows Registry.
 If you have the user name and password of an account with admin rights, you can run the OneMore installer from your current account using this command entered from a console window: